 Management of Rhizosphaera needle cast

 Once a tree is diagnosed with Rhizosphaera needle cast, the management tactics aim to reduce the spread of the disease to healthy tissue.
-One common misunderstanding about this disease is that once needles become infected they cannot be “cured”.
+One common misunderstanding about this disease is that once needles become infected they can be “cured”.
 Once needles are infected they cannot be healed or cured and will eventually fall off of the tree.
 While there are fungicides that help to manage this disease, the main use is in protecting new needles from the fungal pathogen.
 With patience, new needles can eventually help to fill in the bare patches caused by the disease initially.
 While fungicides are an option, there are several other ways to stay on top of this disease and keep your trees healthy.

 Maintaining plant health Rhizosphaera needle cast

-Prevention is the first line of defense against rhizosphaera needle cast.
+Prevention is the first line of defense against Rhizosphaera needle cast.
 In order for disease to occur three things need to happen; the pathogen needs to be present, the environment needs to be conducive for disease development and there needs to be a host that is susceptible to disease.
 One option for management of this disease is to simply not plant susceptible trees.

 When considering spruce trees; blue spruce is the most common and most susceptible host of Rhizosphaera spp, followed by black hills spruce.
 Norway spruce would be a less susceptible tree.
-Other conifers including pine, fir and cedar are rarely infected with rhizosphaera.
+Other conifers including pine, fir and cedar are rarely infected with Rhizosphaera.
 In situation where spruce is the tree of choice, try to avoid blue spruce and take a look at Norway spruce as an alternative.